 The surgery is done in our office which includes a state-licensed ambulatory surgery center.
 Very few private offices in Florida have such a facility.
 The operating room is on par with those of hospitals and is subject to the same state inspection and credentialing.
 We have all the necessary staffing, equipment, and resources to perform surgery with the safety our patients deserve, and handle any emergencies.
 I recommend doing the surgery here because we can better preserve confidentiality, our staff are very familiar with the surgery since we do so many, and the facility costs are significantly lower than at other ASCÂ’s or hospital operating rooms.
-I have admitting privileges at Florida Hospital Waterman, LeesburgRegionalMedicalCenter, and South Lake Hospital.
+I have admitting privileges at Florida Hospital Waterman and LeesburgRegionalMedicalCenter.
 To date, no patient has chosen to have this surgery in the hospital.
 In the event of a problem, we can transfer patients immediately across the street to Florida Hospital Waterman.
-This has never yet been necessary after this surgery.
-Because this is a state licensed ambulatory facility, patients cannot be kept overnight.
-In over 25 years, no patient has been unable to go straight home after their surgery.
+This has happened perhaps a couple of time in thirty years and all did well.
+Because this is a state licensed ambulatory facility, patients cannot be kept overnight so all patients go home after surgery.

-On November 17, 2006, the FDA lifted the moratorium on the use of silicone gel implants for breast augmentation.
-This means that women now have the choice of silicone or saline implants for their surgery.
-I still feel that for the vast majority of women, saline implants (filled with sterile, salt water) provide a result that is on par with silicone gel implants and will for the forseeable future will continue to recommend them to my patients.
-They are excellent implants and provide wonderful results for most patients.
+Since 2006, both saline and gel-filled have been available for breast augmentation.
+I generally prefer saline implants for young women, in their late teens to early thirties, and gels for older patients.
+Both are excellent implants and provide wonderful results for most patients.
 One advantage to saline is that if the implants ever rupture or leak, the saline is harmlessly absorbed by your tissues and eliminated.
 Replacing a leaking implant is quite simple and easy to do.
 Women with unusually thin skin and minimal breast tissue, may benefit from the gel implants because they tend to produce less rippling.
 This fact may be more important when the implants are under thinner tissue.
 The new gel implants have a more viscous gel that will not run, so leaks should not be as messy as in the past.
-One of the potential problems with gel implants is difficulty detecting leaks and it is recommended that women get an MRI 3 years after implantation and every 2 years after that to check for leaks.
-The cost of an MRI is around $1000 and insurance will not cover this examination for the purpose of diagnosing a leak in a cosmetic implant.
+One of the potential problems with gel implants is difficulty detecting leaks and it is recommended that women with get a a high definition ultrasound five years after their surgery and every three years thereafter.
 I do not feel that it is realistic to expect a breast implant to be in your body for decades without a significant chance of a leak at some time in the distant future.

 The most important decision to be made, which will determine your results, and satisfaction, is the size of implant chosen for you.
 This is an inherently subjective process.
 There is no formula, computer program, or method outside of surgery which can precisely determine the best implant for you.
 Putting implants in your bra will not tell you what these will do for you inside your breasts.
 I believe that intra-operative sizing is the best way to decide the ideal implant size for my patients.
 I encourage you to tell me what your goals are.
-Unless, you wish otherwise, I try to produce a result that will look natural, look well proportioned to your body, have normal sensitivity, and feel as normal as possible.
-Sizing is done by putting a sizer into each breast and inflating these until the desired result is seen.
-I have sized nearly every patient I have done over 23 years and less than 1% have not been satisfied with the size chosen.
-When patients have chosen their own implants, they have almost invariably been disappointed.
-If you are unhappy with your implant size, I will recommend that you live with them for one year.
-Some patients simply take longer to adjust to their new appearance.
-If, at the end of that time, you still wish for a bigger, or smaller, implant, I will offer to exchange your implants for new ones at a discounted fee.
-This offer is good for one year from the date of your surgery.
+Unless, you wish otherwise, I try to produce a result that will look natural, look well proportioned to your body, have normal sensitivity, and feel as natural as possible.
+Once the breasts are ready for implants, I put a sizer into each breast and inflate them until the desired result is seen.
+I have sized nearly every patient I have done over 33 years and only rarely have patients returned seeking to be bigger or smaller.
+When patients have choose their own implants, they have almost regretted they did not go larger.
+If you are unhappy with your implant size, the surgery can be redone but there will be costs to this to cover the surgery.

 Bra cup size-